Quantum Approaches to Consciousness

 6. Conclusions

 Each of the examples discussed in this overview has both promising and problematic aspects.
-The approach by Beck and Eccles is most detailed and concrete with respect to the application of standard quantum mechanics to the process of exocytosis.
+The approach by Beck and Eccles, refined by Fisher, is most detailed and concrete with respect to the application of standard quantum mechanics to the process of exocytosis.
 However, it does not solve the problem of how the activity of single synapses enters the dynamics of neural assemblies, and it leaves the mental causation of quantum processes as a mere claim.
 Stapp’s approach suggests a radically expanded ontological basis for both the mental domain and status-quo quantum theory as a theory of matter without essentially changing the formalism of quantum theory.
 Although related to inspiring philosophical and some psychological background, it still lacks empirical confirmation.
-The proposal by Penrose and Hameroff exceeds the domain of present-day quantum theory by far and is the most speculative example among those discussed.
-It is not easy to see how the picture as a whole can be formally worked out and put to empirical test.

-Maybe the best prognosis for future success among the examples described in this overview, at least on foreseeable time scales, goes to the investigation of mental quantum features without focusing on associated brain activity to begin with.
-A number of corresponding approaches have been developed which include concrete models for concrete situations and have lead to successful empirical tests and further predictions.
+Maybe the best prognosis for short-term future success among the examples described in this overview, at least on foreseeable time scales, goes to the investigation of mental quantum features without focusing on associated brain activity in the first place.
+A number of corresponding approaches have been developed which include concrete models for concrete situations and have lead to concrete predictions and successful empirical tests.
 On the other hand, a coherent theory behind individual models and relating the different types of approaches is still to be settled in detail.
-With respect to scientific practice, a particularly promising aspect is the visible formation of a scientific community with conferences, mutual collaborations, and some perspicuous attraction for young scientists to join the field.
+With respect to scientific practice, a particularly promising aspect is the visible formation of a scientific community with conferences, mutual collaborations, and some perspicuous attraction for younger scientists to join the field.

 Bibliography